-Properties under development are stated at cost, less any impairment loss.
-Cost includes land cost, construction cost, interest, finance charges and other direct costs attributable to the development of the properties.
+Properties in the course of construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
+Costs include any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.